FSU-ACM/.github/profile/README.md

 ## Contributing

-We welcome collaboration with both members and non-mombers of our chapter.
+We welcome collaboration with both members and non-members of our chapter.
 Feel free to email us at contact@fsu.acm.org or join us on [Discord](https://discord.gg/4z3hNMA).

 <!--